ggeorgovassilis/superstartrek/README.md

 ###  Why did superstartrek not stick to the original user interface?

 The original user interface was conceived in the 70s and optimised for terminals with keyboards.
 The game falls clearly into the strategy genre and thus is best played with either a mouse or a touch screen.
 Also, because it is 50 years later now and technology and user expectations have changed.
-The graphically, map-centred UI of superstartrek is more intuitive and easier to interact with.
+The graphically, map-centred UI of superstartrek is more intuitive and easier to interact with on mobile devices.

 ### The Model-View-Presenter-Controller pattern